 The way CC.6.3.15(a)(i) is written deals both with plant capability and actions to be taken during a fault, however, it does not clearly distinguish between either, leading to confusion.

-It is suggested that the current CC.6.3.15(a)(i) is split into two sections, one dealing with the required capability CC.6.3.15(a)(i)(a) and a second section CC.6.3.15(a)(i)(b) dealing with actions to be taken during a fault.
+It is suggested that the current CC.6.3.15(a)(i) is split into sub sections, with the initial main section only dealing with plant capabilities then the first subsection CC.6.3.15(a)(i)(a) dealing purely with the existing Offshore requirements and a new second section CC.6.3.15(a)(i)(b) dealing with actions to be taken during a fault.

 Plant Capabilities

-The new section CC.6.3.15(a)(i)(a) will only deal with plant capabilities by clarifying that the plant has to be capable of riding through the worst fault that the network could impose which is a 3-phase short circuit at the connection point which lasts for up to 140ms as shown in figure 1 below.
-To achieve this, the words “be design to” will be added to section CC.6.3.15(a)(i)(a) as can be seen in the legal text in appendix 1.
+The main section CC.6.3.15(a)(i) will only deal with plant capabilities by clarifying that the plant has to be capable of riding through the worst fault that the network could impose which is a 3-phase short circuit at the connection point which lasts for up to 140ms as shown in figure 1 below.

 Figure 1 showing theoretical worse case fault which plant must be capable of riding though